-- Strategic annual planning forces you to take a conscious look externally as well as internally.
-To maximize revenue also means becoming efficient with the monetary resources that are gained.
+- Strategic annual planning forces you to take a conscious look externally and internally.
+Maximizing revenue also means becoming efficient with the monetary resources that are gained.
 You can have a ton of revenue and no profit—so a good Annual Plan will emphasize both revenue and profit.
 It forces the conversations that are otherwise simply overlooked.
 Somehow, we think all these things will magically just work out (and they rarely do).
-Annual Planning invites deep dive conversations that not only get people on the same page but also turn the tide toward proactive vs. reactive thinking.
+Annual Planning invites deep-dive conversations that get people on the same page and turn the tide toward proactive vs. reactive thinking.
 For instance: If we generate all this revenue, then do we have the internal systems and processes to support that growth?
-What process(es) do we need to be streamlining today so we’re set to reach our strategic intent?
+What process(es) do we need to streamline today so we’re set to reach our strategic intent?
 How is our brand viewed outside the walls of our own company?
 Do we have the right culture for implementing our strategic intent?

 - Annual planning generates efficiency.
-Most people work hard to please those around them—their peers, their bosses, etc. They work hard—but without an Annual Plan, they’re working hard to execute on something that’s relatively intangible.
+Most people work hard to please those around them—their peers, their bosses, etc. They work hard—but without an Annual Plan, they’re working hard to execute something that’s relatively intangible.
 Can people really execute well on an intangible or ill-conceived strategy?
-Creating a clear annual plan for the next 365 days gets the entire workforce more productive.
+Creating a clear annual plan for the next 365 days makes the entire workforce more productive.